my-fosrl/cli/README.md

 # [Pangolin](https://pangolin.net) CLI

-This is the official Pangolin CLI tool and VPN client for Unix devices.
-Pangolin CLI is currently only available on macOS and Linux.
-Windows support is coming soon.
+This is the official Pangolin CLI tool.

 Since there isn't an official GUI application for Linux, this CLI serves as the official way to connect to Pangolin VPN on Linux.